z0rrn/anki-sync-server-docker/README.md

   anki-sync-server:
 ```

-Set SYNC_USERX (more users are possible) to your desired username and password and open port 27701 in your reverse-proxy or firewall.
+Set SYNC_USERX (more users are possible) to your desired username and password and open port 27701 in your reverse proxy or firewall.

 **For more configuration options see <https://docs.ankiweb.net/sync-server.html>**

-If you know how to configure a reverse-proxy please open an issue/pull request.

 ## Contributing & License